nexiles/nexiles-documentation-project/docs/use-cases/UC002-consultant-online.rst

 =====

 - The login credentials saved in the app are checked by the web service every time the index is updated or new files are downloaded.
-- The index thus the information which apps to display is updated with the start of the app.
+- The index and thus the information which documents are displayed is updated with the start of the app.

 .. vim: set spell spelllang=en ft=rst tw=75 nocin nosi ai sw=4 ts=4 expandtab: